Near-Optimal Search Time in $\delta$-Optimal Space, and Vice Versa: Indexing with our Grammar

-It takes $O(n)$ expected time to maintain $H$ (upon collisions) and collect the occurrences, plus $O(\delta \ell^2)$ time to insert strings in $C$.
+Per the Karp--Rabin formula given above, it takes $O(1)$ time to compute $\phi(S\cdot b)$ from $\phi(a \cdot S)$; thus, it takes $O(n)$ time to compute the fingerprints for all the length-$\ell$ windows of $S$.
+It takes $O(n)$ expected time to maintain $H$ (also considering collisions) and collect the occurrences, plus $O(\delta \ell^2)$ time to insert strings in $C$.
 We can propagate the number of occurrences of each leaf upwards in the trie, in $O(\delta \ell)$ additional time.
 Added to the $O(g\log g)$ expected time to build the enhanced grid, the expected construction time is $O(n+g\log g) \subseteq \Oh(n + \deltalos\log n)$.
 This completes the proof of Theorem~\ref{thm:main2}.